gomhing/Getting-and-Cleaning-Data-Course-Project/README.md

     2. Analysis R Script: R code that used to merge data sets and produce tidy data set.

-		The R script performs the following procedure:
+		The R script performs the following procedures:

 		1. Load Packages and get the Data Set